Yevhen Chepurnenko: Return to Dinaz

 On 5 July 2021, he returned to Dinaz Vyshhorod in Ukrainian Second League, signing a one-year contract.
 On 31 July, he scored against Dnipro Cherkasy.
 He was elected Best Player of the round 5 of the 2021–22 season.
 On 4 September, he scored two goals against Bukovyna.
 On 29 October, he scored twice against Rubikon Kyiv.

 Zhetysu

 In May 2022, he moved to Zhetysu in Kazakhstan First League.
 During his stay, he scored 6 goals in 10 league matches, before leaving the club on 17 July 2022.

 Odra Wodzisław

 On 31 July 2022, Chepurnenko signed a one-year deal with Polish III liga side Odra Wodzisław Śląski.
 On 7 August, he played his first match with the new club against Pniówek Pawłowice Śląskie.
 A week later, he scored his first goal for Odra against Goczałkowice-Zdrój.
 On 9 October, Odra announced they had amicably terminated their contract with Chepurenko.

 Bukovyna Chernivtsi

 In November 2022 he signed for Bukovyna Chernivtsi.
 In January 2023 he left the club by mutual consent.

+FC Kalynivka

+He signed also for Kalynivka and on 11 August 2026 he scored in Ukrainia Cup against Chaika Vyshhorod.